Design history · Basel school + grid-breaking typography

 “Typography is an art.
 Good typography is art.” — Wolfgang Weingart

 Three commitments organised the work.
-First, typography as investigation.
-Weingart’s teaching at Basel was almost entirely demonstration-based: students watched him compose, decompose, re-compose a single piece of text across dozens of variants.
-The finished artefact was less important than the investigation that produced it.
+Typography as investigation: Weingart’s Basel teaching was almost entirely demonstration-based — students watched him compose, decompose, and re-compose a single piece of text across dozens of variants.
+The finished artefact mattered less than the process of arriving at it.

-Second, disruption as technique.
-Weingart’s signature moves — extreme letter-spacing, over-printing, typographic staircases, deliberate typographic “mistakes” — were treated not as anti-Swiss but as tools the Swiss tradition had repressed.
-The 1970s posters are studies in what the Swiss grid can do when it is deliberately broken.
+Disruption as technique: His signature moves — extreme letter-spacing, over-printing, typographic staircases, deliberate typographic “mistakes” — were not anti-Swiss but an excavation of what the Swiss tradition had suppressed.
+The 1970s posters are studies in what the Swiss grid does when it is deliberately strained.

-Third, historical reference as material.
-Weingart taught the history of typography — Gutenberg, Tschichold, Renner — as the material base on which contemporary experiments should be built.
-His posters routinely quote historical typographic specimens at radically shifted scale.
+Historical reference as material: Weingart taught the history of typography — Gutenberg, Tschichold, Renner — as the base from which contemporary experiments should work outwards.
+His posters routinely quote historical typographic specimens at radically shifted scale, making the quotation itself part of the composition.

 Key works

-Typografische Monatsblätter editorial period (1971–72) — cover designs and inside typographic essays for the Swiss typography journal.
-The public record of Weingart’s break with Swiss orthodoxy; the period in which the New Wave vocabulary was codified.
+Typographische Monatsblätter editorial period (1971–72) — cover designs and typographic essays for the Swiss typography journal.
+The first published record of Weingart’s departure from Swiss orthodoxy; the series in which the New Wave vocabulary was worked out issue by issue.

-Schreibkunst poster (1982) — calligraphic specimens layered over gridded type at extreme scale shifts.
-Argues — in a single image — that modernist grids and historical calligraphy are not antagonistic but cumulative.
+Schreibkunst poster (1981) — calligraphic specimens layered over gridded type at extreme scale contrasts.
+Held at LACMA (accession M.2015.102.1).
+The poster argues that modernist grids and historical calligraphy are cumulative rather than opposed — a characteristically Weingart reversal of the standard modernist account.

-18 Didone lecture poster series (1988) — systematic typographic variations on a single typeface.
-Treated as a demonstration sequence rather than stand-alone works; the series is the clearest record of Weingart’s “typography as investigation” position.
+18 Didone lecture poster series (1988) — systematic typographic variations on a single Didone typeface.
+Treated as a demonstration sequence rather than stand-alone posters; the series is the clearest record of Weingart’s “typography as investigation” method in its most portable form.

-My Way to Typography (2000) — Lars Müller Publishers autobiography-manifesto, over 500 pages.
-The primary published source for Weingart’s own account of his typographic practice.
+My Way to Typography (2000) — Lars Müller Publishers autobiography and teaching document, over 500 pages.
+The primary source for Weingart’s account of his own practice.

 Iconic works